artefactory/train-fastai-custom-aiplatform/README.md

   - REGION: The region you operate in (choose one with GPUs available, for Europe its europe-west1 usually)
   - IMAGE_REPO_NAME: The name of the folder where will be stored your containers in Container Registry, I chose "fastai_gpu_container"
   - IMAGE_TAG: The tag name you want to give to your future container
-  - IMAGE_URI: The URI to your future container, defined by:
+  - IMAGE_URI: The URI to your future container:
   > ```python
   > export IMAGE_URI=gcr.io/$PROJECT_ID/$IMAGE_REPO_NAME:$IMAGE_TAG
   > ```
   - MODEL_DIR: The directory in your bucket that will store your trained model (e.g "models")
   - JOB_NAME: AI Platform job name

-- Create a bucket on GCS and upload your files in it, following the same architecture than in this drive: https://drive.google.com/drive/folders/1JHfan6SFOXz5X0h49GOdORQQI3-rjpJX?usp=sharing
+- Create a bucket on GCS with the same architecture as in the following drive, and upload your files in it: https://drive.google.com/drive/folders/1JHfan6SFOXz5X0h49GOdORQQI3-rjpJX?usp=sharing